richardlaugesen/ruvpy/README.md

 ## Example

-The package includes a set of examples which loosely correspond with figures in the publications noted above.
+The package includes a set of examples corresponding to each figure in the publications noted above.
 These are all implemented as Jupyter notebooks in the `examples` directory.

 ## Templates

 RUV is designed to be tailored to the decision being evaluated.
-This may require the development of custom components to define the decision context.
+This may require the development of custom components to define the decision context in RUVPY.
 A set of templates to help the user get started is included in `templates` directory.

 Please consider contributing your new components to the repository to help others.